-Whatever it is you need framed, our expert craftspeople have the glass option that is just right for the special photo, document, or piece of art you wish to frame.
+Whatever it is you need framed, our expert craftspeople have the picture frame glass option that is just right for the special photo, document, or piece of art you wish to frame.
 To design your own made-to-order frame with the right glass for your needs, check out our Create-A-Frame® online customization tools.